gianlazz/Lazztech.Cloud/GianDevNotes.md

 It also looks like the api for calling clientside js has changed where before you would just invoke the js method on a client or group without strong typing.
 You now have to call SendAsync and the params are first the js method name, then each object arg.

+I've moved the UpdateTeamOfMentorRequest() from the hackathanmanager Functions class to the ProgressHub class and made it non static.
+I'm not sure if I should be using some kind of buit in aspnetcore di to request that hub but for now I'm just newing it up in the responder class and I'm not sure if that will cause problems.